South-Paw/action-netlify-deploy/README.md

       # ... your other build steps to produce a build directory
       # e.g. `yarn build` for create-react-app

-      - name: Deplopy production to Netlify
+      - name: Deploy production to Netlify
         uses: South-Paw/action-netlify-deploy@v1.0.1
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}